xbeat/Machine-Learning/README.md

 3 Ways to Perform Matrix Multiplication in Python using NumPy

 Matrix multiplication is a fundamental operation in linear algebra and has numerous applications in various fields.
 This presentation will explore three efficient methods to perform matrix multiplication using NumPy, a powerful library for numerical computing in Python.

+## Advantages of f-strings over String Concatenation

+Basic String Concatenation vs f-strings

+String concatenation in Python traditionally relies on the + operator to combine strings and variables, requiring explicit type conversion for non-string data types.
+This approach often leads to verbose, error-prone code that becomes increasingly difficult to maintain as the number of variables grows.

 ## Building DBSCAN Clustering Algorithm from Scratch in Python